-As noted previously, we take the $e=0$ limit for two-fluid disk solutions presented in this paper, although we have presented a more general discussion of heat mixing considerations here.
+As noted previously, we take the $e=0$ limit for two-fluid disk solutions presented in this paper, although we have presented a more general discussion of heat-mixing considerations here.
 When $e=0$, $\mathfrak{M}_{\varphi}<\mathfrak{M} _R$ always, so the condition for effective heat mixing reduces to just $\mathfrak{M}_{\varphi}>1$.

-\subsection{Feedback-Dominated Accretion Flows}
+\subsection{Feedback-dominated Accretion Flows}

 We now are at the point where we can incorporate the above assumptions regarding disk microphysics and embed mesophysics into a solvable system of equations.
-Our starting point is the classic Shakura-Sunyaev family of models \citep{ShakuraSunyaev1973}, which we follow by assuming a thin ($H\ll R$), axisymmetric accretion disk.
-As in the Shakura-Sunyaev picture, we assume a 1D disk (i.e. vertically-averaged structure) together with quasi-viscous angular momentum transport and local thermal equilibrium.
+Our starting point is the classic Shakura--Sunyaev family of models \citep{ShakuraSunyaev1973}, which we follow by assuming a thin ($H\ll R$), axisymmetric accretion disk.
+As in the Shakura--Sunyaev picture, we assume a 1D disk (i.e. vertically averaged structure) together with quasi-viscous angular momentum transport and local thermal equilibrium.
 Our model for the gas disk differs from standard disk theory by including new heating sources in the energy equation, representing feedback from embedded objects.
 This includes both accretion feedback from ECOs, with mass $m_\bullet$, accretion luminosity $L_\bullet$, a continuum surface number density $S_{\bullet}$, and also feedback from young massive stars, represented with an areal heating term $Q_\star$.
-All together, we have seven algebraic equations and one partial differential equation describing the time-dependent gas disk structure:
+All together, we have seven algebraic equations and one partial differential equation describing the time-dependent gas-disk structure:

 Here $k_{\rm B}$ is the Boltzmann constant, $\mu$ is the gas mean molecular weight, and $m_{\rm p}$ is a mass of a proton.
-Into the diffusion equation for gas surface mass density $\Sigma$, we have also added $\Xi$, an areal source/sink term for the gas disk, which would typically represent the rate at which gas is converted into stars, or the rate at which stellar matter is returned to the disk via winds or SNe.
+Into the diffusion equation for gas surface mass density $\Sigma$, we have also added $\Xi$, an areal source/sink term for the gas disk, which would typically represent the rate at which gas is converted into stars or the rate at which stellar matter is returned to the disk via winds or SNe.
 By introducing a new variable ($S_{\bullet}$), we have also created the need for at least one new equation to close the problem properly.
 In the general context of a 1D, two-fluid disk model, the extra equation is a continuity equation of the form: